neondatabase/website/content/guides/next-upload-aws-s3.md

 ---
-title: Uploading Objects to AWS S3 and Saving References in Postgres in Next.js
+title: Uploading Objects to Amazon S3 and Saving References in Postgres in Next.js
-subtitle: Learn how to upload objects to AWS S3 and save reference to them in Postgres (powered by Neon) in Next.js
+subtitle: Learn how to upload objects to Amazon S3 and save reference to them in Postgres (powered by Neon) in Next.js
 author: rishi-raj-jain
 enableTableOfContents: true
 createdAt: '2024-05-16T00:00:00.000Z'
 updatedOn: '2024-05-16T00:00:00.000Z'
 ---

-In this guide, you will learn the the process of creating a simple web application using Next.js that allows you to upload objects into AWS S3, and insert the reference to them in Postgres (powered by Neon) via `pg` and `@neondatabase/serverless`.
+In this guide, you will learn the the process of creating a simple web application using Next.js that allows you to upload objects to Amazon S3, and insert the reference to them in Postgres (powered by Neon) via `pg` and `@neondatabase/serverless`.

 To create a Neon project and access it from an Next.js application: